bagnboost/DataNotes/DataNotes/Python/Decision Tree Builder.md

 			return create_leaf(right_split[response])

 		#This concludes one iteration
-		#We need this function to be recursive, always performing
+		#We need this function to be recursive
-		#left
+		#Always checking stopping conditions and
+		#testing for the next best split
+		#Thus, we call this same function within the function
+		#We do it for the left branch and the right branch
+		left_tree = build_tree(left_split, remaining_features, response, current_